mizzioisf/openhospital-client/README.md

 - **New**: Language support (both via variable in the script or user input option: **oh.sh -l fr**)
 - **New**: Demo database support (See oh.sh -D)
 - **New**: Client mode support (see oh.sh -C)
-- **New**: Save (see oh.sh -s) / Restore (oh.sh -r) database also for Portable distro !
+- **New**: Save (see oh.sh -s) / Restore (oh.sh -r) database, available also for Portable mode !
 - **New**: GSM setup integrated via -G command line option - setupGSM.sh (https://github.com/informatici/openhospital-gui/blob/develop/SetupGSM.sh) is obsolete now
 - **New**: debug mode -> set log4.properties to DEBUG mode (default is INFO)
 - **New**: manual config mode (set MANUAL_CONFIG=on in script) -> mysql and oh configuration files are not generated automatically or overwritten, useful for testing
 - **New**: test database connection option (see oh.sh -t)
-- **New**: version and current configuration display option (see oh.sh -v)
+- **New**: displayes software versions and current configuration (see oh.sh -v)
 - Centralized variable managing (see related config file changes applied): now all (well, almost all, still some "isf" reference in SQL creation script...that will be removed ;-) references to database password, mysql host, etc. etc. are in the script and can be easily adapted / modified for any need
 - More flexible execution and configuration options
-- Automation of configuration files generation
+- Automatic configuration files generation
 - Everything is commented in the code and a brief output all operations is shown in console
-- Startup and database operations are logged to configurable output file
+- Startup, database and OH operations are logged to configurable output file
 - Backward compatible with old versions and installations, no default behaviour change
+- Unified and simplified subdirectories structure
 - Added sql subdirectory to organize sql creation scripts
 - Added various checks about correct settings of parameters and startup of services
 - Added security controls (no more _rm -rf_ here and there :-)